 ( The links are to another Paul Budde publication: The Middle Ages from a North-Western European Perspective)

-The inhabitants of these lands have always lived far away from the power centre of their worlds; they were constantly threatened by wars and were accustomed to looking after themselves rather than depending on others – characteristics which can still be recognised in the current population here.
+The inhabitants of these lands have always lived far away from the power centre of their worlds; they were constantly threatened by wars and were accustomed to looking after themselves rather than depending on others – characteristics which can still be recognised in the current population.

 The Germanic tribes were nomadic farmers.
-Slowly neighbourhoods and villages started to emerge and several of them continued into the 20th century.
-The history of the neighbourhoods around Ootmarsum and Nordhorn, important places in the history of the Budde family, also date back to this period.
+Slowly hamlets and villages started to emerge and several of these communities continued into the 20th century.
+The region that now includes Wietmarschen, Nordhorn and Ootmarsum, important places in the history of the Budde family, have a long history going back to prehistoric times. occupation.

 Serfdom in The Dark Ages

-Taxes to the emperors and tithes to the clergy couldn’t be paid in money any more and was paid in kind.
-Emperors, monasteries and dioceses founded courts (hoven) that could collect these goods in kind.
+Taxes to the princes, kings and emperors and tithes to the clergy couldn’t be paid in money any more and were paid in kind.
+Dukes, counts, kings, monasteries and dioceses founded courts (hoven) that could collect these goods in kind.
 Courts were typically established at a distance of approx. 10 kms of each other.
 Initially counts were appointed as administrators of the emperor’s properties, however, very quickly this turned into hereditary positions.
 It is also thought that this system of counts was an extension of the clerical system of canons (see chapter Jons Budde).
 During periods of imperial demise, counts operated totally independent and treated their lands as their own.
 A whole new administrative system includes major-domos (hofmeiers) and deans (proosts) develop over this period.
 This system was over time also used to administer and manage many of the feudal plights and rights.

 While money starts to return into the economy during the 13th century the ‘in kind’ payment system remained the most important economic trading activity.
-However, some courts lost their administrative function and were turned into large farmhouses (hoeven).
+However, some courts lost their administrative function and were turned into large farmhouses.

-Germany was one of the last countries to end this feudal system.
+Germany was one of the last countries in western Europe to end this feudal system.
 While changes started to occur during the French occupation during the early years of the 1800s.
 It took another half a century to see a full implementation of a more modern society.